Is Wireless Broadband Overrated?

-Broadband expansion is a hot topic in government circles, many communities and now in the news headlines, as the telecommunications industry is pushing wireless communications and a sea of cell antennas over fiberoptic expansion throughout the country, instead of safer, more secure, less energy intensive and cheaper fiberoptic/cabled networks.
-There is also concern for industry consolidation, with just a few telecommunication giants controlling the market, causing a lack of competition among carriers that could lead to higher prices and less local control.
+Broadband expansion is a hot topic in government circles, many communities and now in the news headlines, as the telecommunications industry is pushing wireless communications and a sea of cell antennas throughout the country, instead of safer, more secure, less energy intensive and cheaper fiberoptic/cabled networks.
+There is also concern for industry consolidation, with just a few telecommunication giants controlling the market, causing a lack of competition among carriers that could lead to higher prices and less local local control.
 A 2017 lawsuit filed against Crown Castle International Corporation, the U.S.’s second largest operator of cell towers, accused the company of defrauding the state of New York for utility pole fees.

-The news that revolves around this technology is broad and includes broadband networks, artificial intelligence, the internet of things, cell towers, health effects of wireless and corporate consolidation and misconduct.
+The news that revolves around this technology is broad and includes broadband networks, artificial intelligence, the internet of things, cell towers, adverse health effects of wireless and corporate monopolization along with misconduct.

 Citizens who have never spoken out before are attending government meetings for the first time to oppose the proliferation of small cells in their neighborhoods and loss of local control.
 See Cell Towers and City Hall.
 Open access fiberoptic networks may be the solution as discussed below.